ADULT AND YOUTH SERVICES

 As part of a collaborative effort with the Mental Health and Recovery Board serving Belmont, Harrison, and Monroe Counties and Southeast, Inc., we offer our counseling and case management services in the Belmont County Jail.
 This program is an effort to increase access to addiction and mental health resources, expand case management services for clients, and improve the coordination of care between our agencies and the criminal justice system.

-UNDERAGE DRINKING CLASS
+UNDERAGE CONSUMPTION CLASS

 This is a six hour program for persons 18-20 years of age who have been arrested for an alcohol related offense other than DUI.
 It is an educational program, therefore an evaluation is required to ensure this class is appropriate for the person's level of chemical use.